 Can Your Employer Fire You for Claiming Workers’ Compensation?

-- The manager stated that you filed for workers’ compensation, and that is the reason for your termination.
+- The manager stated that you filed a workers’ comp claim, and that is the reason for your termination

 - Is your employer threatening your position if you do not come back?